 How the Terrible Towel Came to Be

-Originally, any towel would do, as long as it was yellow or black.
-According to a 1995 story in the Pittsburgh Tribune Review, however, department store owners soon became vexed, because fans were buying up all of the yellow and black hand towels, and leaving the matching bath towels behind.
-Since towels are produced according to a fixed ratio of hand towels to bath towels, this left the manufacturers a bit miffed.
+According to a 1995 story in the Pittsburgh Tribune-Review, before the towels were branded, people would come to local department stores and buy out all the yellow and black hand towels but leave the matching bath towels behind.
+Since manufacturers shipped both according to a fixed ratio of hand to bath towels, this created a bit of a conundrum.

 To remedy this towel dilemma, an early, special souvenir version of the Terrible Towel was created in 1975 bearing the slogan "Official Myron Cope Terrible Towel."
 The towel is now available in many official versions and can be purchased from the Steelers Pro Shop, and a portion of the proceeds from the sale of the Terrible Towel benefits local Pennsylvania charities.

 While you don't need to have an officially-branded Terrible Towel to be part of the fun now, having one was certainly a big deal when these towels first made an appearance in the late 1970s.
 You can make your own terrible towel at home, though, with a bit of black fabric paint or bleach—depending on if you want to write on a black or yellow hand towel, that is.